 Green Tech Matters – reducing your digital carbon footprint

-We caught up with our most recent GreenTech South West speaker ahead of the event: Liam Snelling, co-founder and MD at Digital Detox.
-His talk will revolve around “How to talk to your clients about their digital carbon footprint”.
+We caught up with one of our recent GreenTech South West speakers ahead of the event: Liam Snelling, Co-Founder and MD at Digital Detox.
+His talk revolved around “How to talk to your clients about their digital carbon footprint”.

 What inspired the business to focus on sustainability and helping clients to be greener?

 Liam Snelling: We’re quite an eco-friendly bunch, to be honest.
 Climate change is a concern for everyone outside of work so it seemed natural to look at ways to use our digital skills for the cause in our 9 to 5.
 We quickly worked out that our biggest impact would be with our clients so we started talking to them about the impact of businesses in general and the decade of action we find ourselves in.
 Once we started scratching the surface, we discovered a whole range of amazing organisations, initiatives and ideas that we could take forward.
 It soon became our vision for the company – to be a humanity-led organisation solving problems facing people and the planet with technology.
 And we’re very happy to be on this path.

 What is a digital carbon footprint and could you share a few pointers that may help businesses to self-assess if they could operate greener by improving their current setup?

 Liam Snelling: This quote from Mike Berners-Lee best sums it up for me

 “When you are typing, your computer or phone is using electricity,

 when you press send it goes through the network, and it takes electricity to run the network.
 And it’s going to end up being stored on the cloud somewhere, and those data centres use a lot of electricity.
 We don’t think about it because we can’t see the smoke coming out of our computers, but the carbon footprint of IT is huge and growing.”